 Below, I've put together a list of keto-friendly fruit you can enjoy without fear of kicking yourself out of ketosis.

 Be sure to eat them in moderation, as some can contain natural sugars that could throw off your carb count for the day if consumed in large quantities.
 Happy snacking!

 Complete Keto Fruit List

 So now, I'm sure you're asking, "What fruit can you eat on keto?"
-Here's the complete keto friendly fruit list with a printable chart.
+Here's the complete keto-friendly fruit list with a printable chart.
 Enter your details below, and I'll send it straight to your email.
 Print it out and keep it on your fridge so you always know what to eat!

 1. Star Fruit

 Star fruit is one the best low-carb fruits because of its low sugar content.
 The tropical variety makes for a great low-carb and high-fiber snack.
 It's soft with a sweet and sour flavor.

 It's not very common and something many people will be unfamiliar with.